 Added complexity both on the client and server-side

 Limited support from TLD and DNS servers

-Additional costs in the event that you move from managing your own DNS to managed DNS provider to reduce complexity
+- Additional costs in the event that you move from managing your own DNS to managing DNS provider to reduce complexity

 Summary: Unlike HTTPS, which actually encrypted web traffic, DNSSEC simply allows DNS servers to identify and turn away potential malefactors.